ZachariahRedfield/ZachariahRedfield/README.md

 - pgAdmin 4, PyCharm, Oracle VM VirtualBox, Install Creator

 ## How to Navigate
 - Explore the projects listed above.
-Click on the links to view the code and live demos, or download an install file to play a game.
+Click on the links to view the code, or download an install file to play a game.
 - Feel free to reach out if you have any questions or would like to collaborate!

 ## Contact